-You might already know for sure that you have a spider problem.
-But here are a couple of the most common signs of a spider infestation in Susquehanna Valley & Surrounding Areas.
+You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the Harrisburg Area area.

 Not all spiders make webs, but most of those found inside will make cobwebs in low-traffic areas.
 Basements, crawl spaces, attic spaces, storage containers, cardboard boxes, window frames and window wells, outdoor light fixtures, and similar areas are excellent candidates for spider activity.

 Besides webs, the main sign of spiders is to find one crawling around.
 The only reason spiders are found inside or near a home is because of their food — insects and other spiders.

 Tangle Webs: Better known as cobwebs, tangle webs are unorganized and look thrown together.
 These are made by the Theridiidae family of spiders, which the black widow is a member of.